 Another way to install Windows on a new SSD without a USB is to use a Windows ISO file.
 By using ISO, you do not need a bootable USB drive or Media Creation Tool to install Windows 11 on a computer running Windows 10.
 You can mount the ISO file in File Explorer and run the upgrade setup.
 The following are the detailed steps to do an upgrade or clean installation of Windows 11 without a USB or Media Creation Tool.

 Step 1.
-Download Windows 11 ISO file.
+Download the Windows 11 ISO file.

 Step 2.
-Right-click on the ISO file, choose the Open with sub-menu and then select the Windows Explorer option.
+Right-click on the ISO file, choose the Open with sub-menu, and then select the Windows Explorer option.